COVID-19 Vaccine at Oswald’s Pharmacy

-Unfortunately, we do not yet know which vaccine Oswald’s Pharmacy will be getting.
-There are currently 3 vaccines that are available for Emergency Use Authorization in the United States: the Pfizer-BioNTech COVID-19 vaccine, the Moderna COVID-19 vaccine and the Janssen (Johnson & Johnson) Vaccine.
+Unfortunately, we do not know which vaccine Oswald’s Pharmacy will be getting from week to week until a few days before we actually receive it.
+There are currently 3 vaccines that are available for Emergency Use Authorization in the United States: the Pfizer-BioNTech COVID-19 vaccine, the Moderna COVID-19 vaccine, and the Janssen (Johnson & Johnson) Vaccine.
 Other vaccines are under development or in clinical trials before they can be granted Emergency Use Authorization in the United States.

 There are currently 3 different types of COVID-19 vaccines that are in various stages of development or use: mRNA, protein subunit, and vector vaccines.
 Each type of vaccine works differently, but all are able to recognize and protect people from COVID-19.
 Both the Pfizer-BioNTech and the Moderna vaccine use mRNA technology.
+The Janssen vaccine is a viral vector vaccine.
 The CDC has more information on how these vaccines work available here.

 What allergies will prevent me from getting the COVID-19 vaccines?

-Components of the Moderna, Pfizer-BioNTech and Janssen (Johnson & Johnson) COVID-19 vaccines are found on their package inserts.
+Components of the Moderna, Pfizer-BioNTech, and Janssen (Johnson & Johnson) COVID-19 vaccines are found on their package inserts and EUAs.
 Neither of these vaccines contains any preservative or mercury in any form.